MegaLoler/Nanceloid/README.md

 ## Files

 The `src` directory contains the following:
-- `test.c` contains the test program.
+- `main.c` contains the the standalone JACK client.
 - `vst.h` and `vst.cpp` contain the VST plugin.
+- `midi.h` and `midi.c` contain the MIDI event handler.
+- `nanceloid.h` and `nanceloid.c` contain the top-level synth.
 - `waveguide.h` and `waveguide.c` contain the waveguide network engine.
 - `list.h` and `list.c` contain a linked list implementation.
+- `test.c` contains a test program.

 After building, the `build` directory will contain the following:
+- `nanceloid` is the standalone JACK client.
+- `nanceloid32.dll` is the 32-bit version of the VST plugin.
+- `nanceloid64.dll` is the 64-bit version of the VST plugin.
 - `test` is a test program used for debugging the waveguide network engine.
-- `nnwgnp32.dll` is the 32-bit version of the VST plugin.
-- `nnwgnp64.dll` is the 64-bit version of the VST plugin.

 ## Documentation